archived

 Additional information

-- Applications are available approximately two months prior to the deadline on the Nova platform.
+- Applications are available in Nova about two months before the deadline.

-- Grant notification is typically provided about five months after the application deadline.
+- Grant notification is issued about five months after the deadline.

 Frequently Asked Questions about the OAC — Public Art Galleries: Operating Program